Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 - Angular 11
 - Angular 12
 - Angular 13
+- Angular 21 (This package hasn't been update for four years.)

 We will always support the latest 2 versions with new components and features, we will only be doing bug features for the third-latest version, however.